ticket-monster-msa/monolith/README.md

 # 📈 Monolith vs. Microservices Power Consumption Comparison

+> This README is now outdated and will be updated soon

 This project contains both a monolith and micro-services version of the Ticket Monster application (forked from [ticket-monster-msa](https://github.com/ticket-monster-msa/monolith)), and is used to compare the power consumption of the two architectures.

 ## 🏗️ Project structure